redecentralize/alternative-internet/README.md

 * [Skywire](https://github.com/skycoin/skywire) is the Skycoin Project's communication primitive (analogous to MPLS, open-flow, TOX, mesh networking, darknet, i2p) that facilitates mesh networking both on traditional internet service provider infrastructure, and on individually owned wifi and radio equipment, allowing for a phased, incentivized approach to decentralization.
 [Skywire Overview](https://medium.com/skycoin/skywire-the-new-internet-for-the-new-world-6d09a8542c50) | [skycoin.net](https://skycoin.net/)

+* [Yggdrasil](https://yggdrasil-network.github.io/) is an early-stage implementation of a fully end-to-end encrypted IPv6 network.
+It is lightweight, self-arranging, supported on multiple platforms and allows pretty much any IPv6-capable application to communicate securely with other Yggdrasil nodes.
+Yggdrasil does not require you to have IPv6 Internet connectivity - it also works over IPv4.

 ## Social Networks